LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Images lack descriptions
 - Cannot determine if a PDF will be readable before investing time

 **Usage Scenario**: Robert receives a PDF report from his insurance company.
-Before attempting to read it with his screen reader, he uploads it to the PDF Accessibility Tool and downloads the fixed version, which his screen reader can properly navigate.
+Before attempting to read it with his screen reader, he opens the PDF Accessibility Tool app, selects the file, and saves the fixed version, which his screen reader can properly navigate.

 ### **2.2 Caregiver or Assistant**
 **Name**: Maria Garcia